serodriguez68/authz/README.md

 ### Usage for Authorization Admins

 Authz comes with a built-in authorization GUI from which admins can configure everything related to authorization.
-The GUI can be accessed on a URL/path configured by the developers.
+The GUI can be accessed through a URL/path configured by the developers.

 There are 3 types of activities that admins do through the GUI: _cold-start configuration, business as usual and maintenance._